Langsa

 Langsa is located 440 kilometres (273 miles) from the city of Banda Aceh, the province's capital.
 Langsa is close to its province's southern border and is 167 kilometres (103 miles) from Medan, the capital city of North Sumatra.
 This makes Langsa a strategic city for trade and traffic between the two provinces.

 There are several universities in the city of Langsa both state and private universities.
 Among them are Samudra University and IAIN Zawiyah Cot Kala, Campus LP3I.
 The city hosts several schools of nursing and midwifery, including the Academy of Nursing of "Harapan Ibu", the Academy of Nursing "Yayasan Cut Nyak Dhien" and the Academy of Nursing "UMMI".

 History

 Darul Islam Rebellion

 On 21 September 1953, Darul Islam forces invaded Langsa.
-They attacked Military Police and Mobile Brigade barracks.
-TNI repelled DI/TII attack after receiving reinforcement troops from Medan.
+They attacked Military Police and the Mobile Brigade barracks.
+The Indonesian National Armed Forces repelled this Darul Islam attack after receiving reinforcement troops from Medan.

 Administrative districts

-The city is divided into five districts (kecamatan), tabulated below with areas and their population at the 2010 and 2020 Censuses.
-The table also includes the number of administrative villages (urban kelurahan and rural desa) in each district.
+The city is divided into five districts (kecamatan), tabulated below with areas and their population at the 2010 and 2020 Censuses, together with the official estimates as of mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each village (urban gampong), and its postal codes.

+Note that, notwithstanding their names, the most westerly district of Langsa is Langsa Baro District, while Langsa Barat District is actually situated to the north of Lama Kota (Langsa Town), and Langsa Lama District lies to the south of Langsa Kota.